U2UK261 + EC261 Both Apply

 Submission, escalation, and payment

-EasyJet payouts typically process within 3–5 business days of approval, credited to the original booking card or via bank transfer.
+EasyJet payouts typically process within a few business days of approval, credited to the original booking card or via bank transfer.

 Timeline: 6–10 weeks typical · 3–5 months if CAA escalation required